Buragadda PraneetBlogs

 Premature Exit = Permanent Closure

-• You cannot re-enter using the same PRAN.
+• PRAN Deactivation: You cannot re-open or re-enter the NPS using the same Permanent Retirement Account Number (PRAN).

 3. Who Is Allowed to Exit NPS Before 60?